Every once in a while, you run into a small town that just goes beyond what you had expected; we spent the weekend in Liège Belgium with Kids.

 Another great hotel in Liege for families

-Only 50m from the main train station, it is a great option for a a quick overnight stay.
+Only 50m from the main train station, it is a great option for a quick overnight stay.
 The historic downtown area is only 15 min walk away and the Aquarium museum is a short 1.4 km north.

-Where to eat in Liege
+Where to Eat in Liege

 We had reservations at the Amon Nanesse; it is attached to a bar and just down the street from the Palais de Justice and Hotel de Ville.
 Unlike the restaurants that we have been used to, this one opened at 6 pm instead of 7 pm, which was great.
 We were early for our reservation and they sat us anyways.
-The menu was incredible; steal, salmon or Liege meatballs, all served with fries and a salad.
-It was like luxury bar-food, it was great!
+The menu was incredible; steal, salmon, or Liege meatballs, all served with fries and a salad.
+It was like luxury bar food, it was great!

 If we had more time…

-If we had more time, or planned on going back, we do have a little list of places that would like to hit up.
+If we had more time or planned on going back, we do have a little list of places that would like to hit up.
 There is la Maison de la Metallurgie et de l’Industrie de Liege, which is French for House of Metallurgy and Industry of Liege.
 The brochure from the tourism office makes it look like it is would be something the kids would enjoy.
-As an historian, this is definitely a place that I would like to visit as well.
+As a historian, this is definitely a place that I would like to visit as well.

-The second museum I wish we had had the time for is the Musee des Transport en commun du pays de Liege, or the Museum of Public Transport.
+The second museum I wish we had had the time for is the Musee des Transport en Commun du pays de Liege or the Museum of Public Transport.
 Like most children, mine can’t resist a transportation museum.
 We have visited at least 5 in the last 3 years and it never grows old.
-They just love to look and touch and hear everything about trucks, trains and airplanes.
+They just love to look and touch and hear everything about trucks, trains, and airplanes.
 Cars, not so much.
 No idea why.